Building Alternative Livelihoods

 in times of ecological and political crisis

-International Online Joint Conference of the international degrowth research networks, the International Society for Ecological Economics, and the European Society for Ecological Economics, hosted by University of Manchester, UK, July 5-8, 2021
+International Online Joint Conference of the international degrowth research networks, the International Society for Ecological Economics and the European Society for Ecological Economics, hosted by the University of Manchester, UK.

-Building alternative livelihoods in time of crisis: The roles of academia and activism
+Building alternative livelihoods in time of crisis: Alliances between academia and activism

 The future of ecological economics

 Participants: Bob Costanza, Corinna Dengler, Beatriz Saes, Bengi Akbulut, Lisi Krall, Louison Cahen-Fourot